Dreams of the Deep

 “Low dose.
 Heart rate 125.
 Saturation dropped to 81.”

-“The oxygen uptake,” she said.
-“The enhanced absorption.
+“The alveolar transfer,” she said.
+“The enhanced pulmonary absorption.
 It wasn’t engaging.”

 “I profiled her two months ago,” Mirin said.
 “Cardiovascular numbers were within my parameters.
 Heart rate, blood pressure, variability.
 All where I expected for a nine-year-old third-gen with her parents’ profiles.”